vontell/EasyAPI/README.md

 > Constructors Class - Added a method for posting data which is in JSON format

 ---
+###Usage

+####Project Import
+If you want use this library, download the project, import it into your workspace, and add the project as a library in your android project settings.

-###Gradle Dependency
+####Gradle Dependency

-Easily reference the library in your Gradle projects using this dependency in your module's `build.gradle` file:
+Alternatively, easily reference the library in your Gradle projects using this dependency in your module's `build.gradle` file:

 ```Groovy
 dependencies {